mohit-jagatiya/instademo/README.md

         }
     }

-Configure Instagram Basic Display

-Click Products, locate the Instagram Basic Display product, and click Set Up to add it to your app.
+make a api Coll with it respons https://api.instagram.com/ param as follow for userId and AccesToken

     impliment CustomDialogClass.CallBackUrlResponseListener in your activity

-make a api Coll with it respons https://api.instagram.com/ param as follow for userId and AccesToken

     val appID = getString(R.string.instagram_app_id)
     val appSecret = getString(R.string.instagram_app_secret)